-The "sequential accusation law" (lianzuofa 連坐法), also called shijia lianzuo fa 十家連坐法, was a kind of collective liability introduced by the Qin dynasty 秦 (221-206 BCE), but was then and when also applied through the whole imperial era.
+The "sequential accusation law" (lianzuofa 連坐法), also called shijia lianzuo fa 十家連坐法 "involving ten families", was a kind of collective liability introduced by the Qin dynasty 秦 (221-206 BCE), but was then and when also applied through the whole imperial era.

 Mutual responsibility and the duty to report to the authorities illegal activities within the family or the neighbourhood was part of the village organization system (see lijia 里甲, baojia 保甲).
-Mutual control was part of Chiang Kai-sheks 蔣介石 village policy, and was of course also an important structure of the danwei 單位 organization in the People's Republic.
+Mutual control was also part of Chiang Kai-sheks 蔣介石 (1887-1975) village policy during the late Republican Period (1911-1949), and was of course also an important structure of the danwei 單位 organization in the People's Republic.